crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_4.md

 Let's dig right in and set a configuration value.

+> OBJECTIVE: Learn to add configuration settings to an App Service in the Azure portal.

 1. From Home in the Azure portal select App Services.
 1. Click the App Service you have been working with.
 1. Open the Configuration blade.